kjendrzyca/knowledge/cook-and-chef.md

 - Nanomanaging - know every detail about his rockets
-- When learning - develops tree trunk understanding "if something requires inspiring words to be done, it is not worth doing"
+- When learning - develops tree trunk understanding
+- "If something requires inspiring words to be done, it is not worth doing"
 - Generating ideas
   - What would be the best way to solve something?
   - Combine ideas from different industries